Integration

 Examples

-Open the docs and sample-repo entry points tied to the same reporting story.
+Open the docs and sample-reference entry points tied to the same reporting story.

 Next step